-Course Objectives Teaching Learning Course Learning Outcomes Evaluation 0 Process 1.
-To understand history 1.
-Lecture 1.
-Able to A. Semester end examination 80 and evolution of social work profession, both 2.
-Assignment understand social work as a marks in India and the West 3.
-Individual and profession B. Internal 2.
-To develop insights Group Presentation 2.
-Able to Assessment:20 into the origin and development of understand various ideologies of marks (Assignment: 10, development of ideologies and social work Assignment approaches to social change 3.
-Able to demonstrate Presentation: 05, Class Participation: 05) 3.
-To develop Skills to understand contemporary reality in its historical context awareness of values and ethics of the social work profession. rarticipation.
-03)
+C ourse Objectives Teaching Learning Course Learning Process Outcomes Evaluation 2. and evolution of social work profession, both in India and the West To develop insights into the origin and development of ideologies and approaches to social change Lecture Assignment Individual and Group Presentation Able to understand social work as a profession Able to understand various ideologies of social work Able to demonstrate A. Semester end examination 80 marks B. Internal Assessment:20 marks (Assignment: 10, Assignment Presentation: 05, Class Participation: 05) 3.
+To develop Skills to understand contemporary reality in its historical context awareness of values and ethics of the social work profession.
+Turnorpunon: 00)